Salesforce integration in EJ2 TypeScript Schedule control

 Adding CSP trusted sites

-To ensure integration and prevent content security policy issues, follow these steps.
+To ensure seamless integration and prevent content security policy issues, follow these steps.

 Salesforce CSP trusted sites